The Shape of Learning Curves: a Review: Well-Behaved Learning Curves

-The first to offer much more convincing empirical evidence for the power law are Hestness et al.\ \cite{Hestness2017}.
-They show power laws over multiple orders of magnitude of training set sizes for a broad range of domains: machine translation (error rate), language modeling (cross entropy), image recognition (top-1 and top-5 error rate, cross entropy) and speech recognition (error rate).
+Hestness et al.\ \cite{Hestness2017} observe power laws over multiple orders of magnitude of training set sizes for a broad range of domains: machine translation (error rate), language modeling (cross entropy), image recognition (top-1 and top-5 error rate, cross entropy) and speech recognition (error rate).
 Its exponent was found to be between $-0.07$ and $-0.35$ and mostly depends on the domain.
 Architecture and optimizer primarily determine the multiplicative constant.
-For small sample sizes, the power law supposedly does not hold anymore, as the neural network converges to a random guessing solutions.
-Overall, this law turns out to be so robust that they suggest one can search for new architectures at smaller sample sizes to speed up experiments.
-To uncover the power law, significant tuning of the hyperparameters and model size per sample size is necessary, otherwise deviations occur. \cite{hoiem2020learning} investigate robust curve fitting for the error rate using the power law with offset, and use extrapolations to optimize design decisions.
-They generally find exponents of size $-0.3$ and $-0.7$, thus of larger magnitude than \cite{Hestness2017}.
+For small sample sizes, however, the power law supposedly does not hold anymore, as the neural network converges to a random guessing solutions.
+In addition, one should note that that the work does not consider any competing models nor does it provide an analysis of the goodness of fit.
+Moreover, to uncover the power law, significant tuning of the hyperparameters and model size per sample size is necessary, otherwise deviations occur.
+Interestingly, \cite{hoiem2021learning} investigates robust curve fitting for the error rate using the power law with offset and find exponents of size $-0.3$ and $-0.7$, thus of larger magnitude than \cite{Hestness2017}.

-Kaplan et al.\ \cite{Kaplan2020} and Rosenfeld et al.\ \cite{Rosenfeld2020} further corroborate power laws for image classification and natural language processing. \cite{Kaplan2020} finds that if the model size and computation time are increased together with the sample size, that the learning curve has this particular behavior.
+Kaplan et al.\ \cite{Kaplan2020} and Rosenfeld et al.\ \cite{Rosenfeld2020} also rely on power laws for image classification and natural language processing and remarks similar to those we made about \cite{Hestness2017} apply. \cite{Kaplan2020} finds that if the model size and computation time are increased together with the sample size, that the learning curve has this particular behavior.
 If either is too small this pattern disappears.
 They find that the test loss also behaves as a power law as function of model size and training time and that the training loss can also be modeled in this way. \cite{Rosenfeld2020} reports that the test loss behaves as a power law in sample size when model size is fixed and vice versa.
 Both provide models of the generalization error that can be used to extrapolate performances to unseen sample and model sizes and that may reduce the amount of tuning required to get to optimal learning curves.
-They also propose a model for the transition of a power law to random guessing performance.
+Some recent additions to this quickly expanding field are \cite{gordon2021data} and \cite{zhai2022scaling}.